 - Dining services will arrange for daily food deliveries.
-Dining will be charged to the student meal plan and, if the student does not have a meal plan, to one's student account.
+Dining will be charged to the student's meal plan and, if the student does not have a meal plan, to one's student account.

-- Student will notify faculty members for each course and identify a plan for continuation of academic coursework with each faculty member.
+- The student will notify faculty members for each course and identify a plan for continuation of academic coursework with each faculty member.
 If technology is needed, SDSU will loan a laptop to the student for the duration of the QIH stay.

 - A daily “check-in” will be conducted by medical personnel from the SHCC or more if determined by the medical provider.